setupwitch/Pizza-Tower-EXtracted/README.md

   6. Edit or remove the .gitignore file from the repository, this will allow you to commit the assets in git.
 </details>

-# Find an issue or innacuracy?
+# Find an issue or inaccuracy?

 Please [report](https://github.com/crystallizedsparkle/Pizza-Tower-EXtracted/issues/new/choose) it!